Daveonwave/EmbeddedSystemProject/README.md

-# EmbeddedSystemProject
+# Embeedded Systems Project
-Project with STM32F4DISCOVERY board and ST7735 LCD Display
+## Implementation of a display driver for MiosixOS

 I files attualmente in sviluppo sono:
 - display_st7735.h